justdhyan/sticky-flow/README.md

  # StickyFlow – Organize your thoughts, Supercharge Your Productivity 🧠⚡

-### A sleek, modern note and task management app.
+### A sleek, modern note and task management web app.
 StickyFlow is a minimalist productivity tool designed for intuitive note-taking and task organization.
-With smooth animations, smart features, and flexible theming, it's built to keep your workflow focused and fluid.
+With smooth animations and smart features, it's built to keep your workflow focused and fluid.

-> 📝 **Project Focus**: *Create a powerful, user-friendly note and task manager with essential productivity enhancements.*

 ## 🔗 Live Preview 👇